BhaveshRaj27/Breaking_bricks_-using_Computer_vision/README.md

 # Breaking_breaks_using_Computer_vision
-This Project is related to converting a retro game into a new game with more physical interaction(must required by my mom in each pc game) not just eye and finger coordination using deep learning.
+This Project is related to converting a retro game into a new game with more physical interaction(must required by my mom in each pc game) not just eye and finger coordination but the body.
+I used deep learning to implemet it.
 Game interface is not that great but real fun to play with family and friends(if you can bet on your physical strength).

 # Game Interfernce
 ![](https://github.com/BhaveshRaj27/Breaking_breaks_-using_Computer_vision/blob/main/Data/Screenshot%20(265).png)